igorkamyshev/farfetched/apps/website/docs/recipes/data_flow.md

 ### Response parsing

-This stage could be performed by internal Farfetched parsers.
+Specific factories of Farfetched performs this stage internally, based on a use-case they were created for.
 In case of parsing error, the data-flow stops and returns control to the user-land code through `.finished.failed` [_Event_](https://effector.dev/docs/api/effector/event).
 Otherwise, the data-flow continues and passes control to the next step — contract application.

 ::: details JSON example